arieslab/jnose/README.md

 3. Start the JNose Test: ``mvn jetty:run``
 4. Access the localhost in your browser: ``http://127.0.0.1:8080``

-For more detais, please refer to the [JNose Test documentation](https://jnose.readthedocs.io/en/latest/index.html).

 ## Contributors
  - <a target="_blank" href="https://github.com/tassiovirginio">Tássio Virgínio</a>